morabah/health-7/PROJECT_REFERENCE.md

   - Implemented longer retry intervals (2 minutes) after a failure instead of constant retries
   - Added proper TypeScript type checking for API responses to prevent undefined property access
   - Implemented proper array type checking and casting for the notifications array

+### TypeScript and Linting Issues in optimizedDataAccess.ts

+- Fixed multiple TypeScript errors in the optimizedDataAccess.ts file
+- Root causes: Improper type checking for sortable values, unsafe comparison of unknown types, and use of 'any' types
+- Solutions implemented:
+  - Created a safe `compareValues` helper function for type-safe sorting comparisons
+  - Replaced `any` types with proper TypeScript interfaces and type assertions
+  - Fixed function parameter typing (e.g., using `unknown[]` with type assertions instead of assuming specific types)
+  - Improved User interface type by making email `string | null` instead of just `string`
+  - Fixed role conversion from string to UserType enum in the notification functions
+  - Removed unused imports

 These bug fixes improve application stability, prevent unnecessary API calls, and enhance error resilience in key components.